Techlinious/Ultrapass-Password-Manager/README.md

 *Fix encryption keys

 *Add an 'update' button that will update the encryption of passwords made with an older version of Ultrapass.

+*Add some kind of authentication that uses a similar kind of check to hashing and have the hash be stored in passwords.csv so the user can change the password.